Beijing calls for peace, Zelensky plans to meet Xi Jinping - ExBulletin

 Zelensky did not say when or where he planned to meet Xi, but expressed hope that China would support a “just peace” and Ukraine.

 I really want to believe that China will not supply arms to Russia.
-It is very important to me, says Zelensky.
+It’s very important to me, said Zelensky.

 Earlier on Friday, China called for urgent peace talks by releasing a position paper on ending the war in Ukraine.
 But some Western powers rejected the proposal and also warned of Beijing’s close relationship with Moscow.

-Baca: Former Kremlin adviser: Biden started the Ukraine war because of hatred of Putin
+Baca: Former Kremlin adviser: Biden started Ukraine war because of hatred of Putin

 Beijing has sought to position itself as a neutral party in the conflict, while maintaining close ties with strategic ally Russia.

-Responding to Beijing’s new position paper, Moscow said it “greatly appreciated” China’s contribution, but insisted that any conflict resolution must recognize Russia’s control over four Ukrainian territories it had annexed.
+Responding to Beijing’s new position paper, Moscow said it “greatly appreciates” China’s contribution, but insisted any conflict resolution must recognize Russia’s control over four Ukrainian territories it has annexed.

-Zelensky also said he believed only a country whose territory was under attack could launch “any type of peace initiative”.
+Zelensky also said he believed only a country whose territory was under attack could launch “any kind of peace initiative”.

 (esn)